Factbox: What changes are governments making in response to George Floyd protests?

 Memphis police department in Tennessee said it introduced a new policy on June 9 warning officers would face consequences if they do not try to stop colleagues engaged in misconduct.

-Other governments discussed new policies for apprehending suspects to reduce the risk of deadly encounters.
-Lexington, Kentucky, said top police officials now would need to approve “no-knock” warrants, which are used to forcibly enter homes but can result in residents shooting at officers seen as intruders.
+Other governments approved new laws or policies for apprehending suspects to reduce the risk of deadly encounters.
+Austin, Texas, said police cannot shoot at fleeing suspects unless they pose an imminent threat.
+Louisville, Kentucky banned “no-knock” warrants, which are used to forcibly enter homes but can result in residents shooting at officers seen as intruders.

 Kansas City, Missouri’s mayor committed to having an outside agency, such as the Federal Bureau of Investigation, review every local police shooting, seeking to address concerns about departments mishandling internal investigations.